sarambl/GEO2310_assignment/Github_tips.md

 I've put together a few tips on git and github.
 You should really google git/github tutorial to learn more, but this might get you somewhat started.
+See also links [here](https://uio.instructure.com/courses/18345/pages/help-with-mandatory-assignment).

 ## Setup ssh connection to github: